MicrosoftDocs/windows-dev-docs/hub/apps/design/globalizing/use-mat.md

 #### Option 2.
 Send the .xlf files to a third party for translation

-To outsource the translation and editing work to localizers, select the desired .xlf files in Solution Explorer, right-click them, and click **Multilingual App Toolkit** > **Export translations...**.
+To outsource the translation and editing work to localizers, select the desired .xlf files in Solution Explorer, right-click them, and click **Multilingual App Toolkit*- > **Export translations...**.

-Select **Output: Mail recipient** in the Export string resources dialog, and click OK, and your files will be zipped and attached to a new email.
+Select **Output: Mail recipient*- in the Export string resources dialog, and click OK, and your files will be zipped and attached to a new email.
 Select **Output: File folder location**, browser for a folder and click OK, optionally choose for the files to be zipped, click OK again, and your files will be (zipped and) saved at the location you chose, inside a new folder named for your project.

 After your localizers complete the translation work and send you the translated .xlf files, you can import them into your project.
-Select the desired .xlf files in Solution Explorer, right-click them, and click **Multilingual App Toolkit** > **Import/recycle translations...**.
+Select the desired .xlf files in Solution Explorer, right-click them, and click **Multilingual App Toolkit*- > **Import/recycle translations...**.
 Click **Add**, navigate to the .xlf or .zip files, and click **Import**.

-**Note** The import process performs basic validation before importing.
+**Note*- The import process performs basic validation before importing.
 This ensures that the target culture information in the files being imported matches that in the existing .xlf files.

 Rebuild your project to cause the translated strings to be copied into the Resources File(s) (.resw) that corresponds to the .xlf file(s) you just imported.